yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

 A limitation was quickly found by the community, gl_Layer depends on having driver support for the `GL_ARB_shader_viewport_layer_array` extension in OpenGL, or  the Vulkan equivalent, `VK_EXT_shader_viewport_index_layer`.

 While most GPU drivers do indeed support these extensions, the NVIDIA drivers for Maxwell V1 and older cards don't, meaning users trying to run `Pokémon Scarlet/Violet` on GPUs older than the 900 series wouldn’t get the game to display anything on screen, in either graphics API and any shader backend.
-The way byte[] solved this limitation is by {{< gh-hovercard "9636" "translating the gl_Layer calls with geometry shaders," >}} basically a brute-forced hardware accelerated way to replicate the missing extensions on older hardware.
+The way byte[] solved this limitation is by {{< gh-hovercard "9636" "translating the gl_Layer assignments with geometry shaders," >}} basically a brute-forced hardware accelerated way to replicate the missing extensions on older hardware.
 This results in proper rendering for the decade-old Geforce Fermi, Kepler, and Maxwell V1 series GPUs, in either OpenGL and Vulkan.
 Now an extra 6% of users can play the game.